Why the Thai Language Barrier Can Be Challenging for English-Speaking Travelers

 Many Thai restaurants display photos or illustrations of their dishes, which can be a great help when trying to decipher the menu.
 Don't be afraid to point at the pictures or ask the staff for recommendations.
 Additionally, you can use your smartphone to search for images of dishes you're interested in trying.

-4. Be open to trying new flavours
+4. Be open to trying new flavors

 5. Ask for help